 Must tasteCuvée Monsignori Vinsanto (20-year)

-The oldest continuously-operating family producer on Santorini — Yiorgos Argyros's great-grandfather Matthaios planted the first vines in Episkopi Gonias in 1903.
-Four generations later, Matthew Argyros runs the estate; the cellar holds Vinsanto stocks going back to the 1960s.
+The oldest continuously-operating family producer on Santorini: Yiorgos Argyros's great-grandfather Matthaios planted the first vines in Episkopi Gonias in 1903.
+Four generations later, Matthew Argyros runs the estate, and the cellar holds Vinsanto stocks going back to the 1960s.
 The library tasting (€60, by appointment) walks through the oldest bottles; the standard tasting (€30) covers the current vintages.
 The Cuvée Monsignori Vinsanto is the bottle Santorini sommeliers point to.

 Family since 1903Episkopi GoniasLibrary Vinsanto tasting